 These conditions may arise due to severe bleeding disorders or life-threatening diseases like sickle cell anemia, leukemia, and lymphoma.
 The good news is that upon early detection, the conditions can be treated with a bone marrow transplant/ stem cell transplant.3

-A Bone Marrow Transplant, also known as stem cell transplant is a medical procedure where healthy stem cells are infused into your body to replace diseased or damaged stem cells inside your bone marrow.
+A Bone Marrow Transplant, also known as stem cell transplant is a medical procedure.
+Here, healthy stem cells are infused into the patient’s body to replace diseased or damaged stem cells inside the bone marrow.

 There are different types of transplants including autologous transplant and allogeneic transplant.
 Autologous transplant is when the stem cells from your own body is used.
 Allogeneic transplant is when the stem cells from another donor are used.
 Finding a donor match for this type of transplant is important.5

 The blood in your baby’s umbilical cord and placenta is commonly known as cord blood.
 This blood remains in the umbilical cord and placenta even after delivery, albeit for a short time, and is often discarded post-delivery.
-However, cord blood has been found to be rich in blood-producing (hematopoietic) stem cells.6 These stem cells have regenerative properties and have immense potential in disease treatment
+However, cord blood has been found to be rich in blood-producing (hematopoietic) stem cells.6 These stem cells have regenerative properties and have immense potential in disease treatment.
+This includes blood disorders, blood cancers, immune disorders, and metabolic disorders.

 Both Bone Marrow stem cells transplant and Cord Blood Transplant can help regenerate new stem cells in the bone marrow.
 The new stem cells infused can help treat medical conditions such as acute leukemia, bone marrow failure, hemoglobinopathies, immune disorders and metabolic disorders.6,7